-To enable tokens, set parameter session_timeout greater than zero in [webapi] section of controller configuration (enabled in SFA by default).
+To enable tokens, set the parameter webapi/session_timeout to a value greater than zero (enabled in SFA by default).

 Also, API session tokens are required by EVA JS Framework, which uses them to handle interface sessions.

-Token has no restrictions and can be used as usual API key, the only one difference is that token has expiration time or can be purged by owner earlier.
+Tokens have no restrictions and can be used as usual API keys, the only difference is that tokens have expiration time or can be purged earlier by the owners.

 SFA Templates and SFA PVT methods additionally accept authentication tokens set in auth cookie.
 After successful login, EVA JS Framework automatically sets this cookie for URI paths /ui, /pvt and /rpvt.

-- it hasn’t been used for a time, longer, than specified session_timeout
+- it hasn’t been used for the time, longer, than specified session_timeout

-- the time, passed since token generation is greater than session_timeout and session_no_prolong = yes is set in controller configuration
+- the time, passed since token generation is greater than session_timeout and webapi/session_no_prolong: true is set in the controller configuration

 - API method logout (DELETE /r/token for RESTful) was called

-- on any API key modification, which is token assigned to
+- any modification of API key, which is the token assigned to

-- on any user account modification, which the token is assigned to (if token was obtained with user credentials)
+- any modification of the user account, which is the token assigned to (if token was obtained with the user credentials)

 - the controller was restarted.